Why is my new kitten crying?

 There is a difference between a kitten meowing from the time he moves into his new home to a usually quiet kitten who suddenly becomes vocal, the latter could be due to either sickness (some cats can meow more when they’re not feeling well), or if you have a female cat, she could have come into heat.
 Some females can have their first heat as early as 4-6 months.

 Time, love and patience.
-Your kitten needs time while he adjusts to his new home, love to make him feel secure and patience from you while he settles in.
+Your kitten needs time while he adjusts to his new home and plenty of love to make him feel secure.
 I have found my kittens tend to settle in within a few days and the crying abates.

-Firstly remember that this should pass.
-It will take your kitten a week or two to settle in and once he does, the meowing and crying should stop, or at least be greatly reduced.
+- Firstly remember that this should pass.
+Excessive meowing and crying usually resolves once the kitten has settled in.
 In the meantime, you need to help him to settle in.
-I recommend that you keep your kitten close to you during the day, as much as is possible, so he has company and can get to know you.
+Keep your kitten close to you during the day, as much as is possible.
+He will appreciate the company and can get to know you.

-If you are out for long periods of time, it is a good idea to adopt two kittens, so they can settle in together and keep each other company.
+- If you are out for long periods, consider adopting two kittens, so they can settle in together and keep each other company.

-On a night you have two choices, have him in your bedroom with you, or confine him to a small room in the house (laundry is ideal in case of accidents).
-If you choose the laundry option, make him up a snuggly bed, and if it is cool, put a ‘warm’ hot water bottle or heating pad under half of his blanket, and wrap up a ticking clock which can mimic his mother’s heartbeat.
+- On a night you have two choices, have him in your bedroom with you, or confine him to a small room in the house (laundry is ideal in case of accidents).
+If you choose the laundry option, make a comfortable bed, and if it is cold, put a ‘warm’ hot water bottle or heating pad under half of his blanket.
+Wrap up a ticking clock which can mimic his mother’s heartbeat.
 I also like to add a small, soft teddy bear to his bed to snuggle up with.
 Make sure he has a litter tray, fresh food and clean water in the room with him.

-During the day, try to schedule several ‘play sessions‘ with your kitten.
+- During the day, try to schedule several play sessions with your kitten.
 In the wild, a cat hunts his prey, kills and then eats it, followed by sleep.
-Try to mimic this with your kitten.
-Wand toys are particularly good for this, let him chase and hunt the toy, at the end of the game, let him catch and kill his prey, then give him some food, and hopefully afterwards he will be tired out and will sleep well.
+Wand toys are particularly good for this, let him chase and hunt the toy, at the end of the game, let him catch and kill his prey.
+Feed him immediately after his play session to mimic the hunt, eat, sleep cycle.
 Not only will playing help him sleep, but it will also assist in helping him get to know you.

-I always recommend taking a new kitten to the vet within a day of bringing him home, just to make sure everything is okay.
-It is also not a bad idea to take him to the vet if the meowing hasn’t decreased after a week or so.
+- I always recommend taking a new kitten to the vet within a day of bringing him home, to make sure everything is okay.